Consultation Fees 1 July 2017

 - See Understanding Fees and Enrolment for further information

-- Note: There have been some recent changes to our fee structure, read more here.
+- Note: Fee is for a standard 15 minute consultation.
+30 minute extended consultations are available at a double charge.
+There have been some recent changes to our fee structure, read more here.

 |Repeat Prescription by phone or portal||